wangc86/Adaptive-MQTT-Transmit-Policy/README.md

 Adaptive-MQTT-Transmit-Policy
 =================
-This project is a new transmit policy which design for MQTT communication protocol.
+This project is a new transmission policy designed for the MQTT communication protocol.
-The new design is implement on mosuqitto, an open source MQTT implementation.
+The new design has been implemented on Eclipse Mosuqitto, an open source MQTT implementation.
-Excepct the broker, you can use implementation of MQTT to run your client.
+Besides the broker, you can use this implementation of MQTT to run your client.

 ## Installing on Linux
 Download the whole file and run it by make